cscart/docs/developer_guide/core/coding_standards/html_css.rst

             ...
             <input type="text" name="aa" value="{$param}">

-​2.
-Don’t use the ``javascript:`` prefix, if possible—a link is meant to lead somewhere.
+​2. **Never use** the ``javascript:`` prefix—a link is meant to lead somewhere.
 JavaScript code must be written in the event handler, for example, via microformat:

 .. code-block:: html